alondraorn/DH-150-Assignments/README.md

 ## Description

 The NFL Fantasy Football App is a mobile application platform for virtual football competition between users.
 At the beginning of the NFL season in September, users create a league with their friends and family, and create a team by drafting real-world football players.
 The goal is to create a team that produces good results in the real world, as the outcome of the fantasy football competition is determined by how well a user's players do from week to week.
 The NFL regular season is 16 weeks long.
 Each week, users in the fantasy football league match up against other users in the league.
 At the end of the season, the user with the most wins claims victory, or in some leagues, the top four users enter an elimination playoff.

+The App has many other features that allow the user to analyze a player's past and future performance in order to construct a higher scoring team.
+User's have access to live in-game highlights and notable NFL news such as injuries or trades.
 For more information on how Fantasy Football works, see here. http://www.nfl.com/fantasyfootball/story/0ap3000000692955/article/how-to-play-fantasy-football-a-beginners-guide

+NFL Fantasy Football can be downloaded as a mobile app or used on a web browser.
+I will evaluate the usability of the application.
+This link will allow you to download the app, but it can also be downloaded on the Apple App Store. http://www.nfl.com/mobile/fantasy.
+This is the link to the browser version of Fantasy Football, but my evluation is on the mobile version. https://fantasy.nfl.com

 ![FF Interfaces](https://198285-603693-raikfcquaxqncofqfm.stackpathdns.com/wp-content/uploads/2014/08/Fotor0812202634.jpg)